kaklise/WNTR/documentation/graphics.rst

    This function requires the Python package **folium**, which is an optional dependency of WNTR.

-The following example converts node coordinates to longitude/latitude and plots the network along with pipe length over the city of Albuquerque (for demonstration purposes only) (:numref:`fig-leaflet`).
+The following example converts node coordinates to longitude/latitude and plots the network along with pipe length over the city of Albuquerque (for demonstration purposes only).

 .. doctest::